johnmcfarlane/papers/c++/error-handling.md

 less defective software without the need to compromise safety or performance.

-If your toolchain provider doesn't provide sanitizers in its latests products,
+If your toolchain provider doesn't provide sanitizers in its latests products, question whether it is of suitable quality.
+The author's experience is that some tools which are certified for use in safety-critical software are geared towards methodologies which predate the era of test-driven development.
+They are successful because they reduce insurance premiums for software developers whose practices have not improved in decades.
+However, they are part of an ecosystem that increasingly neglects the safety of end-users.

 ### Don't Rely on Sanitizers Alone